wwWallet/wallet-docs/docs/development-setup/02-contribution-guidelines.md

 # Contribution Guidelines

-We’re excited that you want to contribute to the wwWallet Docs! 🎉 Contributing is a great way to collaborate with the community and help improve the project.
+We’re excited that you want to contribute to wwWallet! 🎉 Contributing is a great way to collaborate with the community and help improve the project.
 To ensure a smooth process, we’ve outlined everything you need to know in our **Contribution Guidelines**.

 Our Contribution Guidelines cover the following: